smallzjuer/sav-smu.github.io/README.md

      bundle exec make

 This will transform the BibTeX into HTML.
-Commit and push the output, which will automatically be included.
+Simply commit/push the updated file after running the above.

 (Note that Chris will do this automatically whenever a new paper appears on Sun Jun's / mine DBLP page.)